Lachie-King24/holbertonschool-shell/io_redirections_and_filters/README.md

 17-hidethisword is a script to display all the lines in the file /etc/passwd that do not contain the pattern "bin"

+18-letteronly is a script to display all lines of the file /etc/ssh/ssh_confiq starting with a letter. including capitals